PawarMukesh/PawarMukesh/README.md

 📝 I’m Currently Pursuing in M.Sc Data Science & Spatial Analytics.<br><br>

-💬 Ask me about Data Science (AI/ML.br><br>
+💬 Ask me about Data Science (AI/ML).

-🌟 "Data science unveils hidden patterns in vast information, transforming data into valuable insights guiding decisions and fueling innovation"
+🌟 "Data science unveils hidden patterns in vast information, transforming data into valuable insights guiding decisions and fueling innovation."

 ⚡ Fun fact: Read a research paper in the morning, write down the algorithm in the afternoon, and code it up in the evening.
-It is really fun 🙂
+It is really fun. 🙂

 ## 🌐  𝐶𝑜𝑛𝑛𝑒𝑐𝑡 𝑊𝑖𝑡ℎ 𝑀𝑒 !<img align="center" src="https://user-images.githubusercontent.com/106914208/213799858-a190b73c-4c67-41af-ade4-028f34ac1611.gif" width="100">